Monomial, Gorenstein and Bass Orders: Acknowledgments

 \section{Acknowledgments}

-The second named author is grateful to J.-K. Yu for insightful discussions which lead to the present work.
+The second named author is grateful to J.-K. Yu for insightful discussions which lead the present work.
 The authors were partially supported by the grants NSC 100-2628-M-001-006-MY4 and AS-98-CDA-M01.
+We thank John S. Kauta for pointing out the typos in the proof of Theorem 3.1.